Isle of Wight Guru

 5. The Old Radar Station

-This is a rather appealing property as long as you don't mind being in an exceedingly isolated spot.
+This is another appealing property for those who don't mind being in an exceedingly isolated spot.

 It's now been converted and has the kind of interior they have in property magazines.